 Noise at Work Regulation 2005

 The Control of Noise at Work Regulations 2005 established the regulations relating to occupational noise exposure, with the aim to protect the hearing of workers.
-Noise is a common issue particularly high-risk environments including building sites, workshops and nightclubs where people are susceptible to noise-induced hearing loss and tinnitus.
+Noise is a common issue particularly high-risk environments including building sites, workshops and nightclubs.
+This is where noise at work is most likely to lead to hearing damage, where people are susceptible to noise-induced hearing loss and tinnitus.

 Noise at Work Levels